jalapeno/SRv6_dCloud_Lab/lab_7/lab_7-guide.md

 ## Jalapeno python client:
+Both the Rome and Amsterdam VM's are pre-loaded with a python client (jalapeno.py) that will execute our Jalapeno network service per the process described above.
+As the client is run it will program a local route or SR-policy with SR/SRv6 encapsulation, which will allow the VM to "self-encapsulate" its outbound traffic, The xrd network will statelessly forward the traffic per the SR/SRv6 encapsulation.

-A host or endpoint with this client can request a network service between a given source and destination.
-The client's currently supported services are:
+A host or endpoint with the jalapeno.py client can request a network service between a given source and destination.
+The client's currently supported network services are:

  - Low Latency Path
  - Least Utilized Path